elamje/FunctionalProgrammingCompanies/README.md

 # Companies running on Functional Programming Paradigm
-This is a list of companies that use a Functional Programming Language for their core products.
+This is a list of companies that use a Functional Programming Language for their core product(s) or services.

 Qualifiers (albeit somewhat subjective):
 - Core product, or major services run on Functional Programming Paradigm